Welcome to the Autumn term!

-Hello – this is a new page for our special virtual choir, which is happening on Monday evening via Zoom, while we are unable to meet in person.
-In these strange days, it is essential to connect with other people and share music as much as we can.
+Hello – this is a page for our special virtual choir, which is happening on Monday evening via Zoom, until we can meet safely and sing together again.
+It is our aim to stay connected and share music as much as we can.
+It’s not like singing together in person, but it helps to check in with each other and keep the choir going.

 Everyone is welcome – do get in touch if you would like a link to join the group.
-I am going to keep every session complete in itself so you can just drop in when it suits you.
+This term.

 There are some changes to the normal pattern: